 Join Eileen Wagner as she guides you through thought-provoking discussions that address essential questions:

 - What is fact and what is fiction?

 - Whom can we trust?

-- How is my view of the world right – and how might it be wrong?
+- How might our view of the world be right or wrong?

-- Challenge power: set up monitoring and accountability structures against governments and corporations.
+- Establish monitoring and accountability structures to challenge power imbalances with governments and corporations

 Speaker: Eileen Wagner